City of Grants Pass v. Johnson (Amicus)

 Current Status

 The Center for Constitutional Rights filed a brief of amici curiae on behalf of 46 groups in the U.S. Supreme Court on April 3, 2024, arguing that municipal ordinances punishing people for sleeping in public areas when shelter beds are unavailable violate the Eighth Amendment ban on cruel and unusual punishment, and have a disproportionate impact on LGBTQI+ people, who already experience elevated rates of homelessness due to discrimination and marginalization.
+On June 28, 2024, the Supreme Court ruled that the ordinances do not violate the Eighth Amendment or criminalize status, and reversed the appellate court's decision.

 Client(s)